DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 </div>

-<br> My expertise is market and organizational research.
-With my skills in quantitative and qualitative research methods, I collaborate with partners to create useful tools and actionable strategies.
+<br> I specialize in market and organizational research—blending quantitative and qualitative methods to deliver practical tools, sharp insights, and strategies that partners can act on with confidence.

 <!-- Main CTAs -->
 <div style="margin-top: 2rem; margin-bottom: 4rem; border-radius: 0.5rem;">